DETAILED ACTION

 Claim 20: Mienkina discloses all the elements above in claim 18, Mienkina discloses: wherein in response to being executed by the processor, the instructions cause the ultrasound system(¶Abstract, ¶0036, ¶0039, ¶0058, ¶0061, ¶0072, Claim 1, Claim 8-9, Claim 15: - Mienkina discloses acquiring by the ultrasound system an ultrasound image view.
 The system then automatically detects a target view corresponding to the acquired image.
 After the target view is identified, the system automatically determines one or both of a presence or absence of a plurality of anatomical features associated with the target view in the ultrasound image view.
 This determination is performed by the anatomical detection processor 150.
 The anatomical features are components of organs or specific structures for protocol adherence during an examination.
 In the head transcerebellar plane view of a second trimester obstetric fetal examination, the features include include anatomical features, such as a cerebellum, cavum septum pellucidum, cisterna magna, midline falx, and brain symmetry, and image features, such as a particular magnification of the acquired ultrasound image view.)

-supplement the ultrasound images with the anatomical organs as the one or more anatomical features captured in the ultrasound imagery during the ultrasound examination. (¶0042, ¶0044, ¶0062, ¶0069, ¶0071, Claim 4-5, 12-14, 18-19: -Mienkina discloses supplementation is providing a list 230 that indicates the presence or absence of the anatomical and/or image features captured or expected to be captured in the view.
+supplement the ultrasound images with the anatomical organs among the list of the one or more anatomical features captured in the ultrasound imagery during the ultrasound examination. (¶0042, ¶0044, ¶0062, ¶0069, ¶0071, Claim 4-5, 12-14, 18-19: -Mienkina discloses supplementation is providing a list 230 that indicates the presence or absence of the anatomical and/or image features captured or expected to be captured in the view.
 This list provides the feedback regarding whether the image is protocol adherent by identifying the features that are present and/or missing during the ultrasound examination.)

 Claim Rejections - 35 USC § 103